Vietnamese irredentism: Mekong Delta

 Map of Mekong Delta.
 Vietnam conquered the land only in 18th century.
 Vietnamese settlers however had begun to colonize it in 17th century.

 The Mekong Delta had been historically under the Khmer Empire, where the Khmer Krom, a subgroup of the larger Khmer people, inhabited the land.
 Up until 17th century, the land had been mostly marked with little interests even during the height of the Khmer civilization.
 However, due to the decline of Cambodia and wars with Siam, the Cambodian court had to take refuge and neglected the Mekong Delta's interests.
-On the same time, due to southern expansion, Vietnamese settlers had begun to takeover the Mekong Delta.
+On the same time, due to southern expansion, Vietnamese settlers had begun to take over the Mekong Delta.
 The takeover began with most of its population were settlers, and later doubled by a large number of Chinese refugees fleeing from the Manchu Qing dynasty.
 These Chinese refugees went Vietnamized in majority and helped expanding Vietnamese military and political privileges over the Delta with the blessing from Nguyễn lords.
 There had been several attempts by Cambodian Court to restrict Vietnamese migration to even recovering of territory, but was unsuccessful.
 As for the result, Cambodia was never able to make any significant step, and lost the territory in the end of 18th century.
 The conquest meant that Vietnam acquired the longest sea border for any mainland Southeast Asian countries.

 The Khmer Krom, which had traditionally aligned itself with Cambodia, were dissatisfied with Vietnamese rule and had tried to re-incorporate the land to Cambodia.
 As a consequence, Emperor Minh Mạng decided to Vietnamize the Khmer population "We must hope that their barbarian habits will be subconsciously dissipated, and that they will daily become more infected by Han [Sino-Vietnamese] customs."
 The trend was not prevented by the French even after French colonization.
 In 1949, French President Vincent Auriol, in a move that favored Vietnamese irredentism, granted the land to Vietnamese control.
 The Khmer Krom's dissatisfaction led to the fight against Vietnam during the Vietnam War, and allied with the FULRO.
 Ultimately, Khmer Krom began to face persecution, though in comparison to the Montagnards and Chams, was less severe.